 Steering Group Profiles

-Below you’ll find profiles of the current Steering Group.
-Please feel encouraged to contact any of them to request further information, and they will respond as soon as they’re able to – in between their trading and personal commitments …
+Below are the profiles of the current Steering Group.
+Please feel free to contact any of them to request further information, and they will respond as soon as they’re able to – in-between their trading and personal commitments, of course!

 Hi, I’m Ronni and I fell into boating by accident … It all started with visiting an old friend on his boat for coffee, and never going home.
 Here I still am 11 years and 7 boats later; and loving every minute of it.